Share on facebook Facebook Share on twitter Twitter Share on linkedin LinkedIn Share on pinterest Pinterest Disclosure: some of the links below

 Now that we’ve covered just the basics of social media marketing, I hope you’ll put some of this information to good use.
 These are some of my tips to help you get started with social media marketing, and I hope that makes it a little less daunting for you.

 As always, there are many different aspects on the go here to effectively complete your social media marketing yourself.
-If this is something you would rather outsource to ensure it’s done well and free up your time, please get in touch with me to learn more about the digital marketing services I provide.
+If this is something you would rather outsource to free up your time, please get in touch with me to learn more about the digital marketing services I provide.

 Up next: best practice and pointers for Content Marketing

 If you want to catch up, you can read Part 1 or Part 2 in this series.
-Keep an eye out for the next one or sign up to my mailing list to get the next part in this series delivered straight to your inbox, where we’ll take a look at content marketing.
+Next up in this series is Part 4, where we take a look at content marketing.
 As always, I welcome your comments and questions below!